 ManCo undertook an economic study to confirm its compliance with the arm's length principle and commissioned a tax expert's opinion to confirm compliance with State A's transfer pricing regulations.
 Intercompany pricing is finally agreed by ManCo and SubCo on the basis of the economic study and tax expert's opinion.
-State A's tax administration makes a transfer pricing adjustment to ManCo based on the fact that a retail third party is not comparable to SubCo.
+State A's tax administration makes a transfer pricing adjustment to ManCo.